 In a Jan.
 20 executive order, the president pledged to reinstate and expand federal methane regulations for oil and gas facilities that were rolled back under the Trump administration.

-A pair of resolutions recently introduced in the U.S. Senate and House would speed the process, restoring widely supported methane pollution protections and allowing the EPA to move forward with ambitious next-generation standards for new and existing oil and gas facilities.
+A pair of resolutions, one passed in the Senate and one pending in the House, would speed the process, restoring widely supported methane pollution protections and allowing the EPA to move forward with ambitious next-generation standards for new and existing oil and gas facilities.

 A closer look: Explore local leaks